mblarsen/did/README.md

 ## Disclaimer

 This is not my idea.
-I found an article describing this apporach. ~~However, I cannot find it after my laptop was stolen.
+I found an article describing this approach. ~~However, I cannot find it after my laptop was stolen.
 Please let me know if you think you've found it (the article on the laptop).~~